 Whilst interviews are not mandatory, they are a normal part of the admissions process.
 An interview will be arranged for applicants who appear to fulfil the basic requirements for entry to the course.

 Applicants selected for interview will be notified within 3 weeks of the deadline for applications, usually by the end of January, and will be interviewed in mid-February.
 Successful candidates will usually be informed within 7 days.

-The duration of the interview will be 15 minutes, and will be conducted by telephone.
+The duration of the interview will be 15 minutes, and will be conducted by Teams.
 Applicants will be asked about their motivation to attend the course, their experience and knowledge of research (including a discussion of their last research project where applicable), and their interpretation of some data emailed to them shortly prior to the interview.
 The interview panel will consist of the Course Director, Assistant Course Director, and one staff member from the departments hosting the course (Psychiatry, NDCN, NDM, Pharmacology).
 An equal number of male and female interviewers will be selected.

 How your application is assessed